 We have recently witnessed how this Nation’s gas supply can get cut off by hackers using ransomware.
 But similar things are happening daily on a much smaller scale.

-In this article, we listed the 13 most common Cash App scams that you should be wary of.
-We also included information as to what the parent company Block (formerly Square) is doing about it and helpful tips on protecting yourself.
+I listed the 13 most common Cash App scams that you should be wary of.
+I also included information as to what the parent company Block (formerly Square) is doing about it and helpful tips on protecting yourself.
 Here are the 13 most common Cash App scams today: